Swathii-07/BUS-TICKET-RESERVATION-SYSTEM/README.md

 - Add/manage buses and routes [Admin]
 - User login with captcha
 - Book/cancel seats
+- User friendly coloured grid layout showing selected seats in yellow, available in green,not available in red.
 - Persistent storage using MySQL

 ## HOW TO LOAD